neonbjb/DL-Art-School/README.md

 ## User Guide
 TBC

+### Development Environment
+If you aren't already using [Pycharm](https://www.jetbrains.com/pycharm/) - now is the time to try it out.
+This project was built in Pycharm and comes with an IDEA project for you to get started with.
+I've done all of my development on this repo in this IDE and lean heavily on its incredible debugger.
+It's free.
+Try it out.
+You won't be sorry.

 ### Dataset Preparation
 DLAS comes with some Dataset instances that I have created for my own use.
 Unless you want to use one of the recipes above, you'll need to provide your own.
 Here is how to add your own Dataset: